 Boojho says once his grandfather told him that his wheat fields were spoiled by a fungus.
 He wants to know if fungi cause diseases also.

-Paheli told him that many fungi like yeast and mushrooms are useful, but some fungi cause diseases in plants, animals including humans.
-Some fungi are also used as medicines.
+Paheli told him that many fungice like yeast and mushrooms are useful, but some fungicause diseases in plants, animals and humans.

+Some fungi are also used in medicines.